Ayush245101/AI-Powered-Job-Recommendation-System-using-LangChain-Gemini/README.md

   streamlit run app.py --server.port=8501 --server.address=0.0.0.0
   ```
 4) Accept the forwarded port prompt to open the app in your browser

+Notes on Streamlit “on GitHub”
+- GitHub Actions runners are ephemeral; they aren’t suited to host a persistent Streamlit server.
+- Use Codespaces for an interactive session or Streamlit Community Cloud for hosting.
+- A `Streamlit Smoke Test` workflow is provided to verify the app boots on a runner.

 ## Sample Input
 - Skills: Python, Machine Learning, NLP